Principles of Echocardiography

 Standard 2D TTE (A–C) and M-mode (panel D) views in a normal individual.
 A. Parasternal long-axis view of the right ventricle (RV), interventricular septum, left ventricle (LV) cavity and posterior wall, and both mitral and aortic valves.
 Since the RV is the most anterior structure, it will be located closest to the transducer beam and is seen at the top of the image display, while the LV and LA (both posterior structures) are farther away from the transducer and are seen at the bottom of the image.
 B. Parasternal short-axis view of the ventricles at the papillary muscle midventricular level obtained by rotating the transducer 90 degrees.
 C. Apical four-chamber view, important for evaluation of ventricular function, apical thrombus, mitral and tricuspid valve function.
 D. M-mode view through the RV and mitral leaflets.
 This view is useful for detecting RV diastolic collapse in tamponade.

 M-mode is a one-dimensional “ice pick” view of the heart (Fig. 56-1D) and is often used for measuring LV systolic and diastolic chamber dimensions and wall thickness.

 The Doppler effect is the phenomenon whereby the frequency of sound waves increases or decreases as the sound source moves toward or away from the observer.
-The resultant Doppler frequency shift can be detected and translated into ...
+The resultant Doppler frequency shift can be detected and translated into blood-flow velocity. ...